-This simply methodology, created as a balance score card, increased ROI of content marketing significantly.
+This simple methodology, created as a balance scorecard, increased ROI of content marketing significantly.
 Click it to enlarge it.

 CMOs should see dark social as a tremendous marketing opportunity.
 That’s why so many brands and media owners depending on digital and social media are now awake.

 They are now all realizing the value dark social represents in understanding real-time consumer interest and intent.

 It’s a large and accurate data source that, once harnessed, can be used to convert valuable potential new customers for brands and new audiences for publishers and broadcasters.

 So content marketing, owned and earned media can now all be much more efficient, since discovering your blind (or dark) spots will lead to more efficient marketing spend.

 As you track your campaigns across the web, it’s important to know exactly where and how your content (and ads) are performing, so that you can pull or push your budget towards the right areas.

 Marketers should facilitate content sharing to create organic growth and earn attention.
 How can they do that?
 By understanding that data, content delivery and content distribution should never be separated.

 It takes an integrated platform that combines the power of data collection, data management, and real-time media delivery to make social insights actionable.

 Another benefit most marketers have discovered now?
 Short URLs are very handy when your social posts have a very limited number of characters.